 This section provides for the evaluation of development-related capital requirements over a 10-year planning horizon.
 The projects include growth studies, municipal parking, airport services, C.B.C. strategies, cultural services, landfill services, public realm initiatives, corporate initiatives, information technology, Council initiatives, and collections & program development.
-As municipal parking and airport services are no longer eligible for recovery through D.C.s, some of the outstanding projects that were included in the City's 2019 D.C. study have been carried forward into the C.B.C. project listing.
+As municipal parking and airport services are no longer eligible for recovery through D.C.s, some of the outstanding projects that were included in the City's 2019 D.C. study have been carried forward into the C.B.C. project listing (note also that the Development Charge Reserve balances for both services have been deducted from these projects to provide for a net capital cost to be included within the calculations).
 In addition, there were a number of growth-related studies that were removed from the D.C. growth studies list during the 2021 D.C. update study, those that have not been undertaken to date, have also been included in the C.B.C. project listing.